 - February 2018 - Cloud Authentication Service

-For a comprehensive list of links to all release notes for the Cloud Authentication Service, RSA Authentication Manager, authentication agents, and token authenticators, see RSA SecurID Access Product Release Notes.
+RSA SecurID Access Product Release Notes, a portal to all release notes for the Cloud Authentication Service, RSA Authentication Manager, authentication agents, and token authenticators.

 Deploy Identity Routers in the Cloud Using Amazon Web Services

 You can now deploy the identity router in the Amazon Web Services (AWS) Elastic Compute Cloud (EC2), thus reducing or eliminating the on-premises footprint of RSA SecurID Access.
 You have the flexibility to choose a cloud-only or hybrid-cloud deployment.
 For example, in a hybrid-cloud deployment, the identity router in the AWS cloud can connect to on-premises components such as RSA Authentication Manager or your LDAP directory server.
 You use an Amazon Machine Image (AMI) that you access with your AWS account to deploy the identity router in the cloud.
 For more information, see Amazon Web Services Identity Router Deployment Models.

 Users Can Delete Registered Devices in My Page

 To increase user self-service capabilities and reduce administrative support costs, My Page now allows users to delete their current registered devices.
 When users get new devices (for example, mobile phones) they can first delete their current devices in My Page and then complete registration on the new devices—all without administrative assistance.